Daniel Braun

-Daniel Braun (born 1992) is a German computer scientist.
-He is an assistant professor at the University of Twente.
+Daniel Braun (born 1992 in Saarbrücken) is a German computer scientist and Professor of Computer Science at Marburg University.

 Life

 Braun was born in Saarbrücken and studied computer science at Saarland University and the University of Aberdeen.
-He obtained his PhD from the Technical University of Munich in 2021.
+He obtained his PhD with summa cum laude from the Technical University of Munich in 2021.
+From 2021 to 2024, he worked as an Assistant Professor at the University of Twente.
+Since 2024, he is a Professor of Comuter Science at Marburg University and leads the Natural Language Processing group.